kkschick/message-board-app/README.md

 ## Thinking Outside The Box

 Currently, all stored messages are being sent from the server whether or not you're setting of getting.
-Feel free to modify the server code to possibly keep track of new messages by date and time, seuential order or perhaps something entirely new.
-Also, is it really nessisary to send all the messages instead of just what the web page needs?
+Feel free to modify the server code to possibly keep track of new messages by date and time, sequential order or perhaps something entirely new.
+Also, is it really necessary to send all the messages instead of just what the web page needs?
 Think about how you can improve on the system.